Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 To ensure that only valid transactions are executed on digital assets with the authorisation of the owner, we need a secure way to validate the identity and .
 This is fortunately a well-studied problem that can be solved with cryptographic techniques, and in particular **digital signatures**, where the authenticity of a transaction can be validated through the use of a secret private key held by users, and a public key that is visible to all.

 Maintenance of the network consensus invariably requires resources: powerful servers with compute capability, significant storage and network bandwidth are necessary to operate the consensus algorithm and execute transactions 24/7 at global scale.
-These resources are not free, and to compensate their operators for the economic cost of their services there is a need to impose **transaction fees** for usage - or else the network could be swamped by low-value or malicious transactions that consume excessive network resources.
+These resources are ultimately not free, and to compensate their operators for the economic cost of their services there is a need to impose **transaction fees** for usage.
+Without some economic cost of transacting, the network could be swamped by low-value or malicious transactions that consume excessive resources.
 The need to charge a transaction fee naturally leads to the conclusion that some form of **native currency** is required, being a digital currency that is valid to pay for the usage of network services (which can be enforced at the protocol level).

 Finally, we note some practical considerations.
 Information will need to be durably maintained and frequently communicated as part of the consensus algorithm and in serving users of the network, which requires systems for **storage** and **transmission** of data.
 Ideally, such systems need to be **efficient** to provide necessary storage, and they must ensure **integrity** to allow recovery from faults and malicious tampering.

 The remainder of this White Paper describes the technical implementation of Convex, which implements all of the above capabilities in order to provide a foundation for the Internet of Value.

+### A note on Values

+As a distributed information system, Convex must deal with the representation of data.
+We therefore rely frequently on the definition of a Decentralised Data Value (DDV) which has the following properties:

+- It is immutable: the information content cannot be changed once constructed
+- It has a unique canonical encoding as a sequence of bytes, which is used for both network transmission and storage
+- It can be assigned a unique Value ID (VID) which is defined as the SHA3-256 cryptographic hash of the value's encoding.
+This serves multiple purposes, most importantly for cryptographic verification and as a key for various data structures (e.g. hash maps and Content Addressable Storage).
+- Other DDVs can be recursively nested inside - in essence forming a Merkle Tree, which becomes a Merkle DAG given structural sharing of identical children.

+Where we refer to "value" or "data value" in this document, we are generally referring to DDVs.

 ### Consensus Algorithm